 Take a look at these tours in Costa Rica.

-Coming in at number two on the list of safest countries in Central America, Panama has become an increasingly popular tourist destination for anyone looking for relaxation and adventure.
+Coming in fast on the list of safest countries in Central America, Panama has become an increasingly popular tourist destination for anyone looking for relaxation and adventure.
 The perfect combination of travel and vacation, Panama is jam-packed with tropical beaches, fascinating wildlife, a boatload of history, and the world-renowned engineering marvel: The Panama Canal.

 With safety being less of a concern, a vacation to Panama can be enjoyed freely with no limitations on adventure or relaxation.